nsacyber/Windows-Event-Log-Messages/docs/Running WELM.md

 ~~~

-Running **welm.exe -p -f all** will retrieve all provider data in all supported formats.
+Running **welm.exe -p -f all** retrieves all provider data in all supported formats.

-Running **welm.exe -l -f all** will retrieve all log data in all supported formats.
+Running **welm.exe -l -f all** retrieves all log data in all supported formats.

-Running **welm.exe -e -f all** will retrieve all event data in all supported formats.
+Running **welm.exe -e -f all** retrieves all event data in all supported formats.

 Instead of using **all**, you can retrieve data in specific formats:
 * **-f txt**
 * **-f json**
 * **-f csv**

-# Output
+## Output
 Running WELM results in the following files being generated:

 * **classicevents.txt**/**.json**/**.csv** - Contains metadata for classic style events.
 Available for Windows XP and later.